DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Experiments

-We look into the state distributions produced by DiSProD and DiSProD-NV, and compare them against the empirical state distributions as described below.
+We first evaluate the contribution of the different variance terms $(\hat{v}_{{\bm{s}}_t}, \hat{v}_{{\bm{a}}_t}$ and $\hat{v}_{\bm{\epsilon}_t})$ in \Cref{eq:expectation_vector_form,eq:variance_vector_form} to the performance of the algorithm.
+We use the term \textit{complete mode} when the planner uses the variance terms (\disprod) and \textit{no-variance mode} when it zeroes them out (\disprod-NV).
+We look into the state distributions produced by \disprodSpace and \disprod-NV, and compare them against empirical state distributions.
 We fix the start state and a sequence of action distributions, and compute the next-state distribution for a fixed depth.
-To obtain the empirical state distribution, we sample actions from the same fixed action distribution and use the dynamics model to compute the next-state.
+For the empirical state distribution, we sample actions from the same fixed action distribution and use the dynamics model to compute the next-state.
 The trajectory distributions for Pendulum are visualized in \Cref{fig:rollouts_stochastic_simple_env_fixed_alpha}.
-We observe that DiSProD gives us a better approximation than DiSProD-NV -- the mean is more accurate and while the variance is underestimated, it has a reasonable shape.
-Additional experiments detailed in the Appendix show additional visualization of trajectory distributions, as well as showing that both action and state variance contribute to the improved planning performance.
+We observe that \disprodSpace gives us a better approximation than \disprod-NV -- the mean is more accurate and while the variance is underestimated, it has a reasonable shape.
+Additional experiments in the full paper show additional visualization of trajectory distributions, as well as showing that both action and state variance contribute to the improved planning performance.